Gizmo0oDev/gizmo0odev.github.io/index.md

 Hi, I'm Gizmo and I'm a Java Developer.
 I enjoy making Minecraft plugins in my spare time, if your interested in contacting me you can do so with [Discord](https://discord.gg/KWwB8uEr3E), [Twitter](https://twitter.com/Gizmo0o_) or [Email](mailto:gizmo0obusiness@gmail.com).

-If you are interested in viewing my projects then you can check out my [GitHub](https://github.com/Gizmo0oDev).
+You can view my projects by visiting my [GitHub](https://github.com/Gizmo0oDev).

 <!--
 You can use HTML elements in Markdown, such as the comment element, and they won't